User Experience: What Is It and How to Do It Right

 This includes relationships with the company’s channels, browsing its website, receiving the product, and even the possibility of triggering after-sales actions.

-Here it is worth reinforcing an important fact: every company offers a UX to its customers — the difference is if it is relevant or not.
+Here it is worth reinforcing an important fact: every company offers a UX to its customers.
+The difference lies in whether it is relevant or not.

-In other words, if a company’s website is not responsive, if it takes too long to load information, or if the buying process is bureaucratic and confusing, the client is experiencing a UX that they would rather forget — and will probably do so.
+In other words, if a company’s website is not responsive or takes too long to load information, this affects the UX.
+If the buying process is bureaucratic and confusing, clients experience a UX they would rather forget.
+They will probably do so.

-But if they find a site customized with their latest searches, with the information they need on the first screen, and that offers quick shopping solutions with no extensive registration, they will have a much more satisfying User Experience.
+But if they find a site customized with their latest searches and the information they need on the first screen, it enhances the User Experience.
+Offering quick shopping solutions with no extensive registration also leads to a more satisfying experience.

 Another fundamental point that helps to take this concept to different market segments is to understand the user and the experience separately.

-By doing this individual analysis, it is possible to map the user’s characteristics and needs and then apply this information to create an experience that meets and exceeds their expectations.
+By doing this individual analysis, it is possible to map the user’s characteristics and needs.
+Then, apply this information to create an experience that meets and exceeds their expectations.

 What is the importance of UX?

 The user’s perception is the key to success.
-On a scale of relevance, they can assess if a site or product is useful, has differentiated value, or is pleasant to use.
+On a scale of relevance, users can assess a site or product.
+They determine if it is useful, has differentiated value, or is pleasant to use.

 Let’s look at a very practical example: a pineapple is useful for people, as it can be eaten.
 However, the fruit has a thick peel, full of thorns, and is difficult to cut.

 A supermarket that offers minced fruit will add value to the user’s vision — in this case, the consumer.
-To that, it will increase the value of the product once it also needs to invest in other resources, such as its labor force.
+To that end, it will increase the product’s value.
+This is because it also requires investment in other resources, such as labor.

-Besides, offering mint, lemon scraps, and other accompaniments next to the pineapple stall will change the experience and, therefore, the consumer’s perception of the product’s consumption.
+Besides, offering mint, lemon scraps, and other accompaniments next to the pineapple stall changes the experience.
+Consequently, this alters the consumer’s perception of the product’s consumption.

 The same happens with sites, channels, and processes offered by a company to its clients.
-They can be useful, add value or, at the highest level, do all this and also add a relevant experience to the user that makes them loyal and causes them to promote what they have experienced.
+They can be useful and add value.
+At the highest level, they do all this and also provide a relevant experience.
+This makes users loyal and prompts them to promote their experience.

 In the Digital Marketing world, UX in the structure of websites, e-commerce, and blogs is essential for the user to remain in the domain for longer and, in fact, consume the content, products, and services offered at the address.
 But what are its basic guidelines?